 - Vice President for Student Affairs;

-- Assistant Vice Presidents for Student Affairs;
+- Associate Vice Presidents for Student Affairs;

 - Dean of Students;

-- Associate Dean of Students;
+- Associate Deans of Students;

-- Associate Dean of Students & the Director of Student Care and Outreach;
+- Director, Student Care and Outreach;

-- Director, Office of Student Conduct;
+- Director, Student Conduct;

 - Executive Director, University Housing;